 - You can choose to covert to Catholicism, so you and your fiancé can have a complete Catholic mass that does include communion.

 There are seven tasks that must be completed before your Catholic wedding can be held.

 - Meetings With Your Priest

 - Letter of Recommendation

 - Marriage Class

-Registering at a Catholic church means that you will be attending that church and that you will receive letters from them in the mail.
-You will need to registrate with the church you plan on doing all of your paperwork with for your wedding.
-If your fiancé is already registered with his own church, it will be an easier and smoother process for you.
-Luckily for me, my fiancé was already registered with a Catholic church he had been going to for many years.
+Registering at a Catholic church means that you'll be attending that church and that you will receive letters from them in the mail.
+You'll need to register with the church you plan on doing all of your paperwork with for your wedding.
+If your fiancé is already registered with his own church, it'll be an easier and smoother process for you.
+Luckily for me, my fiancé was already registered with a Catholic church he'd been going to for many years.

 2. Converting Before Your Wedding Date

 Every Catholic church is different when it comes to the converting process.
 With that being said, you should anticipate the converting process to take 1 year at the least or 1.5 years at the most.
 For me, it was an 8 month long process.